Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: results and discussion

-As we know, in Minkowski space-time~\cite{girvin2019modern}, the current density is proportional to the sum of the gradients of electrical and chemical potentials giving $\bs J\propto\left[ {\nabla}\mu+{\nabla}(-e\varphi_{E})\right]={\nabla}\left( \mu-e\varphi_{E}\right)$.
-This qualifies the "electro-chemical" potential as the source of deriving current as the above combination of the two potentials naturally arises.
+where as pointed out $\mathbb{A}=-2\pi e\tau_{r}\varepsilon_{F} [1+( \frac{mv_{F}^{2}}{\varepsilon_{F}})^{2}]$.
+In flat Minkowski space-time~\cite{girvin2019modern} the current density as in any other conductor is proportional to the sum of the gradients of electrical and chemical potentials giving $\bs J\propto\left[ {\nabla}\mu+{\nabla}(-e\varphi_{E})\right]={\nabla}\left( \mu-e\varphi_{E}\right)$.
+This qualifies the "electro-chemical" potential as the source for deriving current as the above combination of the two potentials naturally arises.
 But unlike flat space-time, the first point to be deduced from our results is that in the case of spatially varying tilt parameter, the electrical conductivity is not given by the joint effect of the gradient of electrical and chemical potentials with equal coefficients.
 Therefore the concept of electro-chemical potential will not be valid in solids with spatially variable tilt parameter and requires appropriate generalization.
-The coefficients for each potential gradient in the new combination vary according to the values and variations of the tilt parameters.
-As can be seen from Eq.~\eqref{ECD_solved}, when both tilt parameters in both directions have non-zero values, chemical potential gradient in one direction can induce a current in the transverse direction.
-This contribution is not of the Hall-type as the resulting current $J^i$ can not be expressed as the antisymmetric form $\epsilon^{ij}\partial_j\mu$.
-Instead is is proportional to $|\epsilon^{ij}|\partial_j\mu$.
-It appears that this symmetric current can be rotated away as every symmetric tensor can be brought to a diagonal form by a "rotation" where off-diagonal elements are zero.
-The above reasoning is true for Minkowski spacetime where rotation around the $z$-axis is an isometry of the metric.
-In the present case the isometries are not pure rotations~\cite{Jafari2019} and hence the above effect can not be eliminated~\cite{AhmadSciPost}.
-In this sense, such a symmetric transverse response can be regarded as an indication that the isometries of the new spacetime are not pure rotations.
+The coefficients for each potential gradient is determined by the tilt parameters.
+As can be seen from Eq.~\eqref{Jmuphi.eqn}, when the tilt parameters in both directions are non-zero, the chemical potential gradient in one direction can induce a current in the transverse direction.
+Such an off-diagonal conductivity is not of the Hall-type as the resulting current $J^i$ can not be expressed as the antisymmetric form $\epsilon^{ij}\partial_j\mu$.
+Instead it is symmetric and proportional to $|\epsilon^{ij}|\partial_j\mu$.
+As pointed out since the isometries of the new spacetime~\eqref{Metric} are not pure rotations~\cite{Jafari2019}, the above effect can not be eliminated by rotation~\cite{AhmadSciPost} and therefore will be a genuine geometric form of planar Hall effect.
+Note that the electric component $\varphi_E$ does not contribute to the planar geometric "Hall" (transverse) conductivity.
+The electric potential $\varphi_E$ that gives rise to longitudinal current, encodes the red-shift factors $\sqrt{-g_{00}}$.
+This term will give a direction independent current.
+This feature can be used to experimentally separate the part of current that arises from $\partial_i\varphi_E$ and the part that arises from $\partial_i\mu$.
+The above quantities are local and require four probe van der Pauw measurements~\cite{vdPauw}.